Silver-Najafi/WCGS-Project/README.md

 This is my undergraduate project.
 I worked on a clinical dataset to explore associations between several health-related variables and a four-group outcome variable called `behpat` (A1, A2, B3, B4), using **Multinomial Logistic Regression** in R.

-I used R for data cleaning, model building, and visualization.
-The main goal was to find predictors associated with the outcome variable.

 Key steps included:
 - Data cleaning
 - Handling missing values and detecting outliers